Fleetwood Mac: 1967–1970: Formation and early years

-1970–1974: Transitional era
+1970–1973: Transitional era

-Kirwan and Spencer were left with the task of replacing Green in their live shows and on their recordings, as they set about work on their next album.
+After Green's departure, the four remaining members—Fleetwood, McVie, Spencer and Kirwan—set about working on their next album.
 In September 1970, Fleetwood Mac released their fourth studio album, Kiln House, to generally positive reviews.
-Kirwan's songs on the album moved the band in the direction of rock, while Spencer's contributions focused on re-creating the country-tinged "Sun Sound" of the late 1950s.
-Christine Perfect, who had retired from the music business after one unsuccessful solo album, contributed (uncredited) to Kiln House, singing backup vocals and playing keyboards.
+Kirwan's songs on the album moved the band in a melodic rock direction, while Spencer's contributions focused on re-creating the country-tinged "Sun Sound" of the late 1950s.
+Christine Perfect, now Christine McVie following her marriage to John McVie, had retired from the music business after one unsuccessful solo album, though she contributed (uncredited) to Kiln House, singing backup vocals and playing keyboards.
 She also drew the album cover.
 After Kiln House, Fleetwood Mac were progressing and developing a new sound, and she was invited to join the band to help fill in the rhythm section.
-They released a single, Danny Kirwan's "Dragonfly" b/w "The Purple Dancer" in the UK and certain European countries, but despite good notices in the press it was not a success.
-The B-side has been reissued only once, on a Reprise German and Dutch-only "Best of" album.
-The single was re-issued on 19 April 2014 for Record Store Day (RSD) 2014 in Europe on Blue Vinyl and in the U.S. on translucent purple vinyl.

-Christine Perfect, who by this point had married bassist John McVie, made her first appearance with the band as Christine McVie at Bristol University, England, in May 1969, just as she was leaving Chicken Shack.
-She had had success with the Etta James classic "I'd Rather Go Blind" and was twice voted female artist of the year in England.
-Christine McVie played her first gig as an official member of Fleetwood Mac on 1 August 1970 in New Orleans, Louisiana.
-CBS Records, which now owned Blue Horizon (except in the US and Canada), released the band's fourth compilation album, The Original Fleetwood Mac, containing previously unreleased material.
-The album was relatively successful, and the band continued to gain popularity.
+The first time she had played live with the band had been a guest appearance at Bristol University, England, in May 1969, just as she was leaving Chicken Shack, while her first gig as an official member of the band was on 1 August 1970 in New Orleans, Louisiana.
+In early 1971, the band released a non-album single, Danny Kirwan's "Dragonfly" b/w "The Purple Dancer" in the UK and certain European countries, but despite good notices in the press, it was not a success.
+In 1971, CBS Records, which now owned Fleetwood Mac's original record company Blue Horizon (except in the US and Canada), released the band's third compilation album, The Original Fleetwood Mac, containing previously unreleased material from 1967 and 1968.

-While on tour in February 1971, Jeremy Spencer said he was going out to "get a magazine" but never returned.
-After several days of frantic searching the band discovered that Spencer had joined a religious group, the Children of God.
+While on a US tour in February 1971, Jeremy Spencer said he was going out to "get a magazine" but never returned.
+After several days of frantic searching, the band discovered that Spencer had joined a religious group, the Children of God.
 The band were liable for the remaining shows on the tour and asked Peter Green to step in as a replacement.
-Green brought along his friend Nigel Watson, who played the congas.
-(Twenty-five years later Green and Watson collaborated again to form the Peter Green Splinter Group).
-Green was only back with Fleetwood Mac temporarily and the band began a search for a new guitarist.
-Green insisted on playing only new material and none he had written.
-He and Watson played only the last week of shows.
-The San Bernardino show on 20 February was taped.
+Green brought along his friend Nigel Watson, who played the congas (twenty-five years later Green and Watson collaborated again to form the Peter Green Splinter Group), and insisted on playing only new material and none he had written.
+Green and Watson played the last week of the tour, with a show in San Bernardino on 20 February 1971 being recorded.
+Green did not want to re-join the band permanently, and a search for a guitarist to replace Spencer began after the tour was completed.